mcmtilman/SwiftPuLP/README.md

 SwiftPuLP needs PuLP to be installed and may require the PYTHON_LIBRARY environment variable to be set.

+To use the CBCSolver the CBC_PATH environment variable must be set to the CBC executable.

 ## Compatibility

 SwiftPuLP was tested on macOS Big Sur 11.6 with XCode 13.1, Python 3.9.7 and PuLP 2.5.1.